I use SheetJS (xlsx) to load Excel files in JavaScript (TypeScript).

 - The

-is the value that will be displayed when opened in Excel and is returned as a String. v
+wis the value that will be displayed when opened in Excel and is returned as a String. vis the actual data in the cell.
+For example, ifwis "1900/1/1",vis "1".- In general,

-is not available, in which case the valuev
+wis not available, in which case the valuevis used. - Since

 blank cell